MichaelBehr/Vertex-Cover-Optimization/README.md

 ### A1
 #### Sample Input
 The input comprises lines each of which specifies a command.
-There are 4 kinds of commands.
+There are 4 kinds of commands that can be entered:
 * add a street
 * change a street
 * remove a street